biz-dev-ops/use-case-generator/README.md

 ## Requirements

 * Support recursive references;
+* Implement AllOf convention:
+  * If there are exactly two objects, the first object is the base class.
+  * If there are more than two objects create a new type.
+* Implement AnyOf convention:
+  * Find the shared base type and use that type as the parameter type.
+  * Generate inline use-case documentation which specify the possible implementations of the parameter.
 * Use open-source model generators if possible;
 * Use open-source API generators if possible;
 * Support hexagonal architecture;